mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ## Handling multiple stacks in dialogues
 This is a consequence of being able to load multiple stack inside the program.
 How does the user select on which stack to apply the operation?

 This produces problems when trying to sync in after a window has been closed.
-The naive approach of keeping them in a list does not work, as it would require every stack window to know it's position inside the list, but if the one that is close is _not_ the last, they all get out of sync.
+The naive approach of keeping them in a list does not work, as it would require every stack window to know it's position inside the list, but if the one that is closed is _not_ the last, they all get out of sync.
 Thus it's going to be a nightmare to implement and test.

 The current desing for the solution is to generate a unique ID for each stack, and store that plus a reference to the stack object in a dictionary.
 Qt provides `closeEvent` which is triggered when the user clicks the `X` button.
 Each stack window will know it's own unique ID, and then deletion (and sync) is just a `del dict[uid]`.